Bryan-TranLu/Module12_Challenge/README.md

 The oversampled model has a higher accuracy of 99.4% and thus is better at detecting true positives and true negatives.
 The Precision is at 84% for the high-risk loan vs 100% for the healthy loan.
 The recall for the high-risk loan is 99% so the model was able to predict correctly 613 / 619 true values for high-risk loans.
 Looking at the F1 score, the model excels at predicting healthy loans but predicts high-risk loans 91% of the time (True positives and true negatives).
 This is a better model than the original - there was a slight decrease in precision but a significant increase to recall.

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
 Machine Learning Model 2 performs best.
 It has the higher accuracy of 99.4% and thus is better at detecting true positives and true negatives.
 It also has the higher recall for high-risk loans.

-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )
-In this case, there is more value in oversampling the minority class ("1" high-risk loans).
+In this scenario, there is more value in oversampling the minority class ("1" high-risk loans).
 Incorrectly classifing these clients would be costly to the firm so the 1% tradeoff in precision is worth the increase of 8% to the recall in the oversampled model.